suncoastlug/code-conduct/code-of-conduct.md

 We expect all participants (volunteers, speakers, attendees, and other guests) to abide by this code of conduct at all meetings, hacking sessions, and other events.
-These same rules also apply on our social media properties (including, but not limited to facebook, meetup, and linked in) and on the IRC network.
+These same rules also apply on our social media properties (including, but not limited to facebook, meetup, and discord)

 ## 3. Expected Behavior